Mindlog™ for Parents

 We are not expecting parents to record enough of their children's speech to produce records as dense as these.
 Instead, we suggest aiming for a score once every two months from ages 2–3, then once every 3 months from 4–5, every 4 months from 6–8, and every 6 months from 9-17.

-Suggested score and entry numbers
+Recommended minimum score and entry numbers

-About recording children's speech
+Special guidelines for recording children's speech

 MindLog is designed to work best with spontaneously produced speech—the current everyday speech of a child.
 We're after what we call the child's functional vocabulary—the vocabulary in use when the child is not receiving support from the environment.
-Young children learn their language by repeating the speech the people around them.
-This makes it a bit challenging to collect functional level speech.
+Young children learn their language by repeating or “parroting” the speech the people around them.
+This makes it a bit challenging to collect early functional level speech.

 To get as close as possible to your child's functional vocabulary, follow these guidelines: